|

 seen them all settled overseas.
 In this country in 15 or 20 years'

 time the black man will have the whip hand over the white man."
+I can

 already hear the chorus of execration.
 How dare I say such a